divyadandru/demo/Readme2.md

   1. Either javascript
   1. Or typscript

  The overall method is same.
-The code in typescript(index.ts) and javascript(index.js) may or may not vary between each other
+The syntax to write code in typescript(index.ts) and javascript(index.js) may or may not vary.

 ## Resources
 1. [Google Assistant Quick Start for Developers](https://www.youtube.com/watch?v=WZY_in9oAjA)